Marcus Rashford MBE and Child Food Poverty taskforce support families over Christmas holiday

 The Food Foundation has also released a series of podcasts recorded over the past few months, introduced by Dame Emma Thompson.
 The podcasts recorded all over the UK, hear from the people on the front line in food banks, charities and from families who are facing crisis levels of food insecurity.
 They have been recorded as part of the Right2Food Campaign and feature the Young Food Ambassadors that also appear in the BBC documentary.

-Emergency Winter Grants Scheme given to Local Authorities
+Emergency Winter Grants Scheme is given to Local Authorities

 The Government recently announced £170 million was to be given to Local Authorities in the emergency winter grants scheme.
 The country prepares for one of the most challenging Christmas periods ever with millions struggling to feed their families (gov.uk).
 The #endchildfoodpoverty website includes details and links in order for people to access the support being offered by their local council.

 Hundreds of food banks and charities sign up, expecting a high demand this Winter

 Hundreds of food banks and charities have also registered details of the emergency food provision they will be offering over the Christmas period.
 A huge rise in people looking for support is being reported.
 IFAN reported a 60% increase in the use of Food Banks in October and is projecting a sharp rise in numbers as millions more face financial insecurity due to the pandemic.

-Businesses and other organisations are also invited to register to the #endchildfoodpoverty map, with hundreds opening and offering holiday schemes or free meals to children as part of a broad campaign to bring the country together to #EndChildFoodPoverty.
+Businesses and other organisations are also invited to register on the #endchildfoodpoverty map.
+Hundreds open and offer holiday schemes or free meals to children as part of a campaign to bring the country together to #EndChildFoodPoverty.